Skip navigation

 Why is this medication prescribed?

-Hydromorphone injection is used to relieve pain.
+Hydromorphone injection is used as a short-term treatment to relieve severe, acute pain (pain that begins suddenly, has a specific cause, and is expected to go away when the cause of the pain is healed) in people who are expected to need an opioid pain medication and who cannot be controlled by the use of alternative pain medications.
 Hydromorphone injection is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.

 How should this medicine be used?

-Hydromorphone injection comes as a solution (liquid) to inject under the skin, into a vein, or into a muscle.
+Hydromorphone injection comes as a solution (liquid) to inject subcutaneously (under the skin), intravenously (into a vein), or intramuscularly (into a muscle).
 It is usually injected once every 2 to 3 hours as needed.
 Use hydromorphone injection exactly as directed.

 If you have used hydromorphone injection for longer than a few days, do not stop using it suddenly.
 If you suddenly stop using hydromorphone injection, you may experience withdrawal symptoms including restlessness; teary eyes; runny nose; yawning; sweating; chills; muscle, back or joint pain; widening of the pupils; irritability; anxiety; weakness; stomach cramps; difficulty falling asleep or staying asleep; nausea; loss of appetite; vomiting; diarrhea; fast breathing; or fast heartbeat.
 Your doctor will probably decrease your dose gradually.